giridharan-veda/threatforge-physical-iot/readme33.md

     ↓
 Ares Agent  ────────► Ares Bridge  ────────► Ollama Runtime
     │                     │                        │
-    │                     │                        │
     ▼                     ▼                        │
 Blitz Core  ◄─────────────┘                        │
     │                                              │
     ├──────► Target Devices                        │
-    │                                              │
     ├──────► Persistent State (audit + findings)   │
-    │                                              │
     └──────► Live Event Stream ◄───────────────────┘
                     │
                     ▼
               Operator Console
 ```

-Every action taken against a target device passes through three distinct stages:

-1. **Proposal** — Ares decides what should happen next, based on device state
-2. **Authorization** — Ares Bridge validates the proposal against scope, capability, and safety rules
-3. **Execution** — Blitz Core runs only what was authorized, with full evidence capture

-Ares has no ability to execute.
-Blitz Core has no ability to decide.
-The Bridge has no ability to run anything itself.

 ### Network Ports